GOODS & SERVICES ON SALTSPRING & GALIANO ISLANDS B.C.

 DEPARTMENT STORES

-There is a Fields store on the main road out of Ganges toward Vesuvious.
+There is no longer a Fields store on the main road out of Ganges toward Vesuvious.

 ENTERTAINMENT/ART